 If a gunmaker rolls out an AR it’s a pretty sure bet they have a complementary AR pistol in their catalog.
 Which is to say, your options are legion.

-While the likes of Daniel Defense, Noveske and LWRCI are always solid choices when it comes to any AR configuration, if you’re considering your first pistol you might not have the cool $1,500 to $2,000 to buy one.
-With that in mind, we’re listing out 8 entry-level AR pistol options from reputable gunmakers that are certain to get you on target.
-These guns all have MSRPs below $1,000, which means they’ll hit the retail outlets at price points almost every shooter can afford.
+While the likes of Daniel Defense, Noveske and LWRCI are always solid choices when it comes to any AR configuration if you’re considering your first pistol you might not have the cool $2,000 plus to buy one.
+With that in mind, we’re listing 7 entry-level AR pistol options from reputable gunmakers that are certain to get you on target.
+These guns all have MSRPs below $1,100, which means they’ll hit the retail outlets at price points almost every shooter can afford.
+Just a quick note, we kicked up the ceiling by $100 because nearly every model has increased in price due to 2022's inflation.
+Overall, most models are running around $200 more than they were a year ago.

 CMMG BANSHEE 100, MK4, 5.56